The Inner Workings of My Breakdown (a Dream)

 I tell her that’s not to mention Jose’s criminal court case, financial stress, our daughter’s ceaseless trauma, Hurricane Helene, and a global pandemic..

-As is her loving habit, Melanie pulls me up from the deep funk of nightmare, one of the many loved ones in my life who is kind enough to open doors that make room for what really matters.
+As is her loving habit, Melanie pulls me up from the deep funk of nightmare, one of the many loved ones in my life who is kind enough to open doors that make room for what truly matters.

 Next